D-Guy2157/C-ASM-Test/results.md

 ```
 ### errors/issues
-Logic Error: Not summing the items in the array.
+Logic Error: Not summing the items in the array, always outputs 0.
 ## \3Reverse
 Reverses the items in an array
 ### Reverse.cpp